econia-labs/emojicoin-dot-fun/doc/doc-site/docs/about/how-it-works.md

 X \cdot Y = K
 $$

-## Emojicoin lifecycle: launch to pool
+## emojicoin lifecycle: launch to pool

 **Introduction**: Congratulations!
 You've decided to launch an emojicoin!
 Head on over to emojicoin.fun for a seamless experience, powered by the Aptos